jumbosushi/jumbosushi.github.io/about.md

 ---
 layout: page
-title: Who is Atsushi Yamamoto ?
+title: About
 permalink: /about/
 ---

-Hello hello
+Hi :wave:

-My name is Atsushi, and I'm a 3rd year Business and Computer Science student at University of British Columbia.
+My name is Atsushi, and I'm a 3rd year Business and Computer Science student at University of British Columbia in Vancouver, Canada.

-I've interned at [BlackBerry](https://ca.blackberry.com/) and at [Prynt](https://www.prynt.co/) in the past.
+I've worked as an intern at [BlackBerry](https://ca.blackberry.com/) and at [Prynt](https://www.prynt.co/) in the past.

-Beside from perfecting my green tea brewing, I enjoy going for a run late at night as well as playing around with Ruby on Rails.
+Things I enjoy are going late night run as well as [configuring my Vim](https://github.com/jumbosushi/dotfiles/blob/master/.vimrc).

-I"m currently looking for summer internship oppurtunities!
+I'm currently looking for summer internship oppurtunities!

-### Contact me 👋
+### Get in touch :mailbox:

 Email: [hi@atsushi.me](mailto:hi@atsushi.me)